-Cement Maker Protects Bearings With AEGIS PRO Series Grounding Rings
+Cement Maker Protects Bearings With AEGIS PRO Grounding Rings

-The something else was the AEGIS® PRO Bearing Protection Ring, manufactured by Maine-based Electro Static Technology (EST).
-By safely channeling harmful electrical currents away from bearings to ground, the PRO Ring extends the lives of medium-voltage motors and generators, thus improving the reliability of entire systems in which they are used.
+The something else was the AEGIS® PRO Series Shaft Grounding Ring, manufactured by Maine-based Electro Static Technology (EST).
+By safely channeling harmful electrical current away from the bearings to ground, the PRO Ring extends the lives of medium-voltage motors and generators, thus improving the reliability of entire systems in which they are used.

-Maintenance-free, the AEGIS PRO Series Rings are ideal for medium-voltage motors that drive pumps, compressors, mixers, shredders, conveyors, and other machinery used in mining, food processing, wastewater treatment, petrochemical refining, and many other high-current applications.
-Available in many sizes, the PRO Series Ring also protects the bearings of generators in both utility and on-site power generation systems.
+AEGIS PRO Rings are ideal for medium-voltage motors that drive pumps, compressors, mixers, shredders, conveyors, and other machinery used in mining, food processing, wastewater treatment, petrochemical refining, and many other high-power applications.
+The PRO Series Ring is available in many sizes, and can protect the bearings of generators, in both utility and on-site power generation systems, as well as motors.

-Riebel had been discussing electrical bearing damage with Scott Wilkins, manager of motor shop operations for Independent Electric Machinery Company (IEMCO), a Kansas City motor and equipment repair shop.
+Riebel had been discussing electrical bearing damage with Scott Wilkins, then manager of motor shop operations for Independent Electric Machinery Company (IEMCO), a Kansas City motor and equipment repair contractor.
 Wilkins recommended the PRO Ring, and Riebel had IEMCO install two of them on the ball mill motor.
-Riebel chose the PRO split-ring model, which is designed to facilitate field retrofits.
-The mating halves were installed around the motor shaft without the need to decouple the motor from the mill.
+Riebel chose a split-design PRO Ring, which is optimal for field retrofits.
+The mating halves of a split AEGISE ring can be installed around the motor shaft without needing to decouple the motor from the mill.

-If not diverted, shaft voltages discharge through bearings, pitting the balls and race walls.
-Without long-term bearing protection, concentrated pitting at regular intervals along a race wall can cause washboard-like ridges called fluting, a source of noise and vibration.
-The eventual result is motor failure.
+If not diverted, shaft voltage discharges through bearings, pitting the balls and race walls.
+Concentrated pitting at regular intervals along a race wall without long-term bearing protection can cause washboard-like ridges called fluting, a source of noise and vibration.
+The eventual result is total bearing failure.

 Ironically, some products designed to protect bearings, such as conventional spring-loaded grounding brushes, require extensive maintenance themselves.
 Others, such as insulation and ceramic bearings, can shift damage to connected equipment.

-To boost the electron-transfer rate, the PRO’s entire inner circumference is lined with multiple rows of conductive microfibers.
-Locked securely in the ring’s patented AEGIS FiberLock™ channel, these microfibers surround the motor shaft, providing millions of discharge points for harmful shaft currents and create a path of least resistance that effectively diverts these currents away from bearings to ground.
-The microfibers themselves are specially engineered for exceptional flexibility to prevent breakage and ensure that the ring will last for the life of the motor.
+To improve its conductivity, the PRO Ring’s entire inner circumference is lined with multiple rows of conductive microfibers.
+Locked securely in the ring’s patented AEGIS FiberLock™ channel, these microfibers surround the motor shaft, providing millions of discharge points for harmful shaft voltage, and create a path of least resistance that effectively diverts these currents away from bearings to ground.
+The microfibers themselves are specially engineered for exceptional flexibility to prevent breakage and ensure that the ring will last for the life of the bearing.
 Because it prolongs the life of bearings, motors, and motor-driven systems, the PRO Ring qualifies as sustainable technology under the Federal Energy Management Program.

-Contractors and retail home-improvement stores in six Midwestern states depend on the Monarch plant, which sends cement by truck and train to its terminals in Des Moines, Iowa, and Dodge City, Kansas.
+Contractors and retail home-improvement stores in six Midwestern states depend on the Monarch plant, which sends cement by truck and trains to its terminals in Des Moines, Iowa, and Dodge City, Kansas.
 When Monarch was founded in 1908, chunks of blasted limestone (“shot rock”) up to four feet across were loaded by hand into mule-drawn carts.
-Now this limestone is moved by huge front-end loaders, 50-ton dump trucks, and conveyors to be processed by a series of computer-controlled crushers, kilns, and mills until it is as fine as face powder.
+This limestone is moved by huge front-end loaders, 50-ton dump trucks, and conveyors to be processed by a series of computer-controlled crushers, kilns, and mills until it is as fine as baby powder.

-The problem of chronic bearing damage is by no means limited to the plant’s ball mills.
-Many of the motors are controlled by variable frequency drives (VFDs), which induce additional high-frequency currents on motor shafts.
+The problem of chronic bearing damage is not limited to the plant’s ball mills.
+Many of the motors are controlled by variable frequency drives (VFDs), which induce additional high-frequency voltage on motor shafts.
 A fan or pump motor tends to use less power if the input is modulated by a VFD, but the benefits of improved efficiency are lost if the motor keeps breaking down.

 Such breakdowns were recurring headaches for Riebel, but because the two rings installed on the ball-mill motor were effective, he later had IEMCO install the solid PRO Ring on nine more motors that had to be removed from service.
 It is now Monarch policy to add the ring in the shop whenever a VFD-controlled fan motor is overhauled.

-Using a probe and oscilloscope, Riebel periodically checks the motors’ shaft voltages.
+Using an oscilloscope and a special probe, Riebel periodically checks the motors’ shaft voltage levels.
 He is pleased with the results because the readings are low, indicating that the rings are providing long-term bearing protection that reduces downtime and maintenance costs.